 Earl W. “E.W.”
 Goddard, age 77, of Duenweg, passed away on Tuesday, April 30, 2019 at his home, surrounded by his family, following a courageous battle with lung disease.

-To send flowers in memory of Earl Goddard, please visit our Heartfelt Sympathies Store.
+To send flowers to the family or plant a tree in memory of Earl Goddard, please visit our Heartfelt Sympathies Store.

 Earl was born on March 26, 1942, in Joplin, the son of the late Earl and Golden Cunningham.
 Earl was a lifelong resident and a dedicated public servant.
 He was a veteran of the United States Navy having served his country honorably.
 On December 2, 1974 he was appointed to the Joplin Fire Department attaining the rank of Battalion Chief until his retirement on January 7, 1995.
 He was a long- time member of the Duenweg Volunteer Fire Department serving as a captain.
 After his retirement, Earl attended MSSU attaining his bachelor’s degree.
 He was an active member of the North Main Street Baptist Church.